 If you expected the food and beverage industries to be exempt from digital transformation, you’re in for a surprise.
 Technology is rapidly changing every industry and the supply chains which support them — and that includes how we purchase and distribute food.
 This is a look at just a few of the technologies changing this industry forever and for the better.

-Amazon, Whole Foods and ‘Last Mile’ Delivery
+Amazon’s Supply Chain, Whole Foods Distribution, and ‘Last Mile’ Delivery

 Every player in every supply chain on earth recognizes the “last mile” of delivery as one of their biggest challenges.
 Amazon threw the gauntlet when they purchased Whole Foods for $13.7 billion, in more ways than one.
 As food companies all over the world look to shorten the distance between manufacturers and consumers, Amazon may well have beaten them to the punch with this acquisition.
 It means combining Amazon’s accessibility, popularity, and technology with the infrastructure of an already-successful food distribution platform.